 - Secure your passport and visa

-Thoroughly review your Chinese Visa Application Guide and submit all required application items to your faculty leader by January 27, 2017.
+Thoroughly review your Chinese Visa Application Guide and submit all required application items to Katie Perryman-Gebhardt in SSC 103 by March 27, 2017.

 - Complete CLI’s allergies and dietary restrictions form